Saturday, 25, Apr, 2026

 Headnote :

-The object of the Banking Companies Act, 1949 is to provide a machinery for expeditious and speedy termination of proceedings in liquidation and in the absence of any specific provisions of the Act to the contrary or any rules framed by the High Court under s.
-45-G of the Act (inserted by Act XX of...
+The purpose of the Banking Companies Act of 1949 is to establish a system for the swift and efficient conclusion of liquidation proceedings.
+In the absence of any specific provisions to the contrary in the Act or any rules established by the High Court under section 45-G (added by Act XX of 1950), t...

 Hari Vishnu Kamath Vs. Syed Ahmad Ishaque & Ors [1954] INSC 122 (9 December 1954)